 Figure 4 on the following page is an annotated example of a Continuous Monitoring Field data sheet.

-NOTE: Beginning May 18, 2009, in order resolve a data management issue, Continuous Monitoring grab sample bottles and grab sample replicate bottles are labeled as follows.
+NOTE: Beginning May 18, 2009, in order resolve a data management issue, continuous monitoring grab sample bottle number and grab sample duplicate bottle numbers are labeled as follows.